5 min read

 Preparation of Martin Lewis Agar

-1. Add the components, except supplement solution and VCAT inhibitor, to distilled/deionized water
+1. Add all components (except supplement solution and VCAT inhibitor) to 980 mL of distilled/deionized water.

-5. Then, aseptically add sterile supplement solution and sterile VCAT inhibitor.
-Mix thoroughly.
+5. Aseptically add sterile supplement solution and VCAT inhibitor, mixing thoroughly.

 Storage and Shelf Life